Updated 21 March 2025

 How is rationing cycle determined?

-• the number of days in the cycle
+- the number of days in the cycle

-• the % of delivery share.
+- the percentage (%) of delivery share.

 For example, a 10-day rationing cycle at 100% delivery share rate will allow customers to receive 100 per cent of their delivery share every 10 days.
 In this example, a customer with 1ML/day delivery share will be able to access 10ML in every 10-day cycle.